-- 3.4 Of the twelve complaints detailed above which were upheld by the LGO, five resulted in a small amount of compensation being paid to the complainants.
-Across those five complaints £1,450 was paid in compensation and £250 was paid to one complainant for the time and trouble they took in pursuing the complaint.
-In two other cases a summons charge and a planning fee were repaid to complainants who had cases upheld. - 3.5 Learning from complaints Complaints provide senior managers with useful information in respect of the way that services are delivered.
-Under the Complaints Procedure and where necessary the delivery of recommendations or corrective actions are monitored through Action Plans agreed with the service manager affected, particularly in relation to complaint findings from LGO investigations. - 3.6 Guidance from the LGO in relation to Council complaints processes suggests that as part the final response provided by the authority in question to a complainant, the complainant should be directed to the LGO as the body which can carry out an independent review of their complaint if they remain dissatisfied by the Councils response.
-The LGO review found that nationally a significant percentage of people were not even told that they could approach the LGO for an independent opinion whereas in Bradford a standard paragraph is included in all final responses to complainants which contains all the necessary contact details for the LGO.
+- 3.4 Learning from complaints Complaints provide senior managers with useful information in respect of the way that services are delivered.
+Under the Complaints Procedure and where necessary the delivery of recommendations or corrective actions are monitored through Action Plans agreed with the service manager affected, particularly in relation to complaint findings from LGO investigations. - 3.5 Guidance from the LGO in relation to Council complaints processes suggests that as part the final response provided by the authority in question to a complainant, the complainant should be directed to the LGO as the body which can carry out an independent review of their complaint if they remain dissatisfied by the Councils response.
+The LGO review found that nationally a significant percentage of people were still not being told that they could approach the LGO for an independent opinion, whereas in Bradford, a standard paragraph is included in all final responses to complainants which contains all the necessary contact details for the LGO.